 Google releases new versions of the Android TV operating system regularly.
 However, some devices get updates faster than others.

 Additionally, your manufacturer should release new firmware updates that fix simple bugs or provide additional functionality.

-Either way, you want to make sure that the manufacturer of your streaming device has a good history of keeping their devices running smoothly.
+Either way, you want to ensure that your streaming device’s manufacturer has a good history of keeping their devices running smoothly.

-On a similar vein, when you do have problems, you want to be sure that your manufacturer will be there when you need them.
+Similarly, when you have problems, you want to be sure that your manufacturer will be there when you need them.

 Some manufacturers will only have email support.
 It’s not the best, but it’s better than nothing.

-You can have the best device in the world, but if it doesn’t have the apps and services you want, it’s not right for you.
+You can have the best device in the world, but it’s not right for you if it doesn’t have the apps and services you want.

 What does that mean?
 Let’s pick on Netflix.